GuitarML/SmartAmpPro/README.md

 with an adjustable gain parameter, to more accurately simulate the behavior of the system.
 This will also be a focus of future work.

-Other possibilities:
+Other possibilities: <br>
-    - Online model sharing and integration with plugin
+    - Online model sharing and integration with plugin <br>
-    - Hardware integration as an actual guitar pedal (RaspberryPi, Arduino, Beaglebone)
+    - Hardware integration as an actual guitar pedal (RaspberryPi, Arduino, Beaglebone)<br>

 ## Special Thanks